Bylaws

 • Section 11.
 Representatives to the WSDCC represent the District organization at each meeting of the State Central Committee and report back to the membership.
 Two individuals with different genders serve as representatives from the District organization.

 • Section 12.
-In addition to committee chairs, the Chair may appoint the following non-voting officers; Parliamentarian and Sergeant-at-Arms.
+In addition to committee chairs, the Chair may appoint the following non-voting officers: Parliamentarian and Sergeant-at-Arms.

 Article VI: Executive Board

 • Section 1.
-The District Executive Board is composed of all elected District officers and the chairs of all standing committees.
-Standing committee chairs are appointed by the District Chair at the biennial reorganization meeting or thereafter as needed.
+The district executive board is composed of all elected district officers and the chairs of all standing committees.
+Standing committee chairs are appointed by the district Chair at the biennial reorganization meeting or thereafter as needed.
 Appointments are subject to ratification by either a majority of the membership present and voting at a membership meeting, or by a majority of the executive board present and voting at an executive board meeting.

 • Section 2.
-The Executive Board meets on a regular basis for the purpose of planning and directing the policy and activities of the organization.
+The executive board meets on a regular basis for the purpose of planning and directing the policy and activities of the organization.
 Meetings are called by the Chair or at the request of a majority of the members of the executive board.
 These meetings are open to all members of the district organization.

 • Section 3.
 Regular meetings of the executive board shall ordinarily be held nine days in advance of regularly scheduled membership meetings, but may be canceled or moved to a different time or venue if circumstances warrant, provided that members of the organization are notified of the changes at least twenty-four hours in advance.
 Special meetings of the executive board may likewise be called at any time by the Chair, provided that members of the organization are notified at least twenty-four hours in advance.